aph-nick/patient-management/README.md

 A **microservices-based Patient Management System** built with **Java & Spring Boot**.
 This project provides a modular approach to handling patient data, billing, authentication, and analytics in a healthcare environment.

+Built following ```Chris Blakey's``` Backend course for building a production-ready backend applications with microservices.

 ## 🚀 Architecture Overview for LocalStack Deployment

 <img width="1540" height="813" alt="image" src="https://github.com/user-attachments/assets/6223dfe7-6fc6-4a32-bb45-3aed679e1e15" />